 We were required to test for the unregulated contaminants in 2018.
 A list of the contaminants found is in the summary of detected contaminants section of this report.
-PFOS/PFOA and 1,4 Dioxane samples will be collected in 2023.
+Collecting for unregulated contaminants will begin again in May of 2024 and will occur quarterly for the next 9 months.